Find A Line That Is Perpendicular

 • 3D Modeling: In 3D modeling, perpendicular lines are used to create precise and realistic models.
 Ensuring that surfaces meet at right angles is essential for accurate rendering and simulation.

 • Game Development: Perpendicular lines are used in game development to create realistic environments and movements.
-For example, ensuring that characters move along paths that are perpendicular to obstacles can create a more realistic and engaging experience.
+Here's one way to look at it: ensuring that characters move along paths that are perpendicular to obstacles can create a more realistic and engaging experience.

 4. Navigation: